 He is regularly invited to numerous festivals in the United States, China, South Korea, Germany, France, Mexico and Belgium.
 He has notably performed at the Kölner Philharmonie, the Palais des Beaux-Arts in Brussels, the Oriental Center Arts in Shanghai, the Beijing Concert Hall, the Comédie des Champs-Elysées in Paris, the Konzerthaus in Dortmund and the Xinghai Concert Hall in Guangzhou.

-In 2019/20, he is the guest of the Festival de la Roque d’Anthéron, the Folle Journée de Nantes, the Musiq’3 Festival in Flagey, the Liège Philharmonie, the Philharmonie de Paris, the Bozar in Brussels, the Konzerthaus in Berlin, the Salle Gaveau and the Auditorium du Louvre in Paris, the Opéra de Saint-Etienne, the Festival des Nuits du Piano in Toulon, the Musashino Shimin Bunka Kaikan in Japan, the Hussum Festival in Germany, the Pontlevoy Festival, etc.
+Amongst his actuality, he is the guest the Belgium National Orchestra, the Liège Royal Philharmonic Orchestra, of the Festival de la Roque d’Anthéron, the Folle Journée de Nantes, the Musiq’3 Festival in Flagey, the Liège Philharmonie, the Philharmonie de Paris, the Bozar in Brussels, the Konzerthaus in Berlin, the Salle Gaveau and the Auditorium du Louvre in Paris, the Opéra de Saint-Etienne, the Festival des Nuits du Piano in Toulon, the Musashino Shimin Bunka Kaikan in Japan, the Hussum Festival in Germany, the Pontlevoy Festival, etc.

 As a soloist, Florian Noack has performed with orchestras such as the WDR Rundfunkorchester, the Philharmonie Südwestfalen, the Budapest Strings, the Charlemagne Chamber Orchestra, the Orchestre Symphonique d’Aquitaine, the Philharmonisches Orchester Zwickau …